-Provide an overview of what to expect at follow-on training and first PCS after UPT.
+What should I expect at follow-on training and first PCS after UPT?

 The common follow-on training will be a training school house that is usually not collocated with the final PCS location (example: student will go to Altus AFB, OK for KC-135 follow-on training prior to going to their PCS location).
 Students could also go to SERE in Spokane, WA for a month for combat survival training prior to their initial school house or PCS.